Keyaan-07/Hawt-Plate/JOURNAL.md

 and i will try to make the whole board in 6.5cm x 6.5cm...
 ### Total Time Spent Today: 2 hours 10 mins

+# June 5 2025

+It's 4:30 AM.
+Gonna start working on the project, i am in the call right now.